 5. You Feel Your Business Needs Fresh Perspective

 Marketing plans and initiatives are dynamic things.
 Just because your marketing plan has been killing it for years doesn’t guarantee it will continue to deliver results.
 Marketing, especially the same marketing year after year, can get tired and eventually become ineffective over time.
 If you believe your marketing is on the verge of becoming stale (or has long passed its sell-by date) you may want a fresh perspective.

 A full-time CMO can make changes but the changes will still be coming from the same place as the original plans.
 A fractional CMO brings a unique, outsider perspective to your organization.
 They can evaluate your marketing in a new light and bring in fresh ideas from their own perspective.
 The multiple companies and industries in which fractional CMOs work help shape this perspective keeping ideas on point and relevant.

 One more advantage to the feedback from a fractional CMO versus a full-time one is that, as a contract employee, this feedback is less encumbered by internal politics, relationships, and considerations that feedback coming from a full-time employee delivers.
 A good fractional CMO won’t go out of their way to offend, but they often give more blunt, realistic feedback because they have no ownership over the original plans neither do they have an agenda within the company.

 This type of honest assessment is invaluable to companies.
 The views of an outsider help bring things to light that may have never come up before.
 It allows for healthy debate and innovation from which any company can benefit, in marketing and throughout the organization.

-How will your businesses’ marketing go in 2021?
+How will your businesses’ marketing go?
 Will it be the same old thing you’ve been doing for a while now or will it be something that truly helps your business grow?
 Chances are, the answer to that question heavily depends on who will lead your marketing efforts in the coming year and how they will do it.